adfinis/muuvctl/README.md

 The following is known (possibly not everything that the controller can do):

 ### RX
-The controller tin the table sends the following:
+The controller in the table sends the following:
 ```c
 uint8_t StartByte =  0x98;
 uint8_t StartByte =  0x98;